-Endangered species are plant or animal species at risk of becoming extinct due to various factors such as habitat loss, climate instability, poaching, and pollution.
+Endangered species are plant or animal species at risk of becoming extinct due to various factors such as habitat loss, changing environmental conditions, poaching, and pollution.
 Protecting endangered species is vital as they play a significant role in maintaining ecosystem balance and diversity.
 For instance, some help with pollination and seed dispersal, while others regulate the population of other organisms in the food chain.
 Unfortunately, the current number of endangered species is alarming, with many species facing the threat of extinction.
 Therefore, it's essential to take action to protect them and prevent their disappearance from our planet.

 Baby Sumatran elephant.